EdelCorbett/harry-potter-pp2/README.md

 ---

 # Home Page
-* Home page has play game button when press open game page and starts game.
+* Home page has a play game button when pressed opens game page and starts the game.
 ---
 ![home page](documentation/hp-game-images/home-page-image%2Cpng.png)

 ## How to Play
 * Opens when how to play is pressed
-* Contains instruction for game.
+* Contains instructions for the game.

 ![How to play](documentation/hp-game-images/modal-image.png)

 # Game Page
-## On this page there is a heads up display which displays :
+## On this page there is a heads-up display which displays :
 * Question counter
 * Timer
 * Score
 ## The game container displays ;
 * Random question
-* Four multiple choice questions
+* Four multiple-choice questions
 * go home button
 * Next button
 ![Game page](documentation/hp-game-images/game-image.png)